 This type of support is available for children whose learning needs are, severe, complex and lifelong.
-This is usually provided via an Education, Health and Care Plan (EHCP).
+This is usually provided via a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP).
 This means your child will have been identified by professionals as needing a particularly high level of individual or small group teaching.
 This type of support is available for children with specific barriers to learning that cannot be overcome through QFT and Intervention Groups.